csqcode/Personal-Programming-Projects/README.md

 # Personal-Projects
-Personal coding projects that I have completed outside of LSU.
+Personal coding and cyber projects that I have completed outside of LSU.